 Tennis - Lukens Cemetery:

-The cemetery is located on the west side of the Allentown Road on a hill, ¼ mile north of the Forty Foot Road in Towamencin Township, Montgomery County, Pennsylvania, next to the Towamencin Village Shopping Center.
+The cemetery is located on the west side of the Allentown Road on a hill, a ¼ mile north of the Forty Foot Road in Towamencin Township, Montgomery County, Pennsylvania, next to the Towamencin Village Shopping Center.
 In the 18th and 19th century the cemetery was on land owned by the Tennis family.

 Bean, Catharine b.
 1771 d.
 1859